fluent/fluent-plugin-windows-eventlog/README.md

       # preserve_qualifiers_on_hash true # default is false.
       # read_all_channels false # default is false.
       # description_locale en_US # default is nil.
 It means that system locale is used for obtaining description.
+      # refresh_subscription_interval 60s # default is nil.
+It specifies refresh interval for channel subscriptions.
       <storage>
         @type local             # @type local is the default. persistent true         # default is true.
 Set to false to use in-memory storage.